meesterdude/stormglass/README.md

 1. Enviroment variable `STORMGLASS_API_KEY`
 2. within a `Stormglass.configure` block (more on that below)
 3. with Rails secret `stormglass_api_key`
-4. at method invocation by passing `key`
+4. at request invocation by passing `key`

 # Configuration